Dean Allen

 Dean Cameron Allen (June 2, 1966 – January 13, 2018) was a Canadian typographer, web developer and early blogger.
 He created the markup language Textile, the open source content management system Textpattern, and the web hosting service TextDrive.
-Textile, called "the world's greatest markup language" by Alec Kinnear of Foliovision, has been used in products such as Salesforce's Desk.com, Know Your Meme, and issue tracking application Jira.
+Alec Kinnear of Foliovision called Textile "the world's greatest markup language" and said it was used in 37signals § Basecamp.

 Allen was an early blogger and essayist in the late 1990s at his sites Cardigan Industries and Textism.
 He created Textile so that writers could "...Just Write and everything else should be there to support that endeavour."